Immunization Regulations, Requirements & Exemptions Please Read Carefully!

 - TWO DOSES of the combination vaccine Measles, Mumps, Rubella (MMR)

-- BLOOD TEST (TITER) to verify immunity to Measles, Mumps, Rubella (lab results required)
+- LAB WORK (TITER) to verify immunity of Measles, Mumps, Rubella (lab results required)

-New Jersey State Law (N.J.A.C.8:57:6.9) requires (ALL FULL TIME UNIVERSITY ENTRANTS) to submit documented proof of immunization against Hepatitis B.
+Hepatitis B Regulations New Jersey State Law (N.J.A.C.8:57:6.9) requires ALL FULL –T IME UNIVERSITY ENTRANTS to submit documented proof of immunization against Hepatitis B.

 Meningitis is an inflammation of the lining of the brain and spinal cord caused by either viruses or bacteria.

-- Viral Meningitis is more common than bacterial meningitis and usually occurs in late spring and early summer.
-Signs and symptoms of viral meningitis may include stiff neck, headache nausea vomiting and rash.
-Most cases of viral meningitis run a short, uneventful course.
+- Viral Meningitis usually occurs in late spring and early summer.
+Signs and symptoms may include stiff neck, headache, nausea, vomiting, and rash.
+Most cases run a short, uneventful course.
 Persons who have had contact with an individual with viral meningitis do not require any treatment.

-- Bacterial Meningitis occurs rarely and sporadically throughout the year, although outbreaks tend to occur in the late winter and early spring.
-Bacterial Meningitis in college–aged students is most likely caused by Neisseria meningitis or Streptococcus pneumonia.
-Common early symptoms include fever, severe sudden headache accompanied by mental changes, neck stiffness and rash.
-Because meningococcal meningitis can cause grave illness and rapidly progresses to death, it requires early diagnosis and treatment.
+- Bacterial Meningitis occurs rarely and sporadically throughout the year.
+In college–aged students it is most likely caused by Neisseria meningitis or Streptococcus pneumonia.
+Common early symptoms include fever, severe sudden headache accompanied by mental changes, neck stiffness, and rash.
+Because meningococcal meningitis can cause grave illness and rapidly progress to death, it requires early diagnosis and treatment.
 It is a vaccine preventable illness.